-- ▶ Take good care of your health by making appointments for check-ups and preventive care. - Talk with your doctor about when you need regular health screenings. - Call member services if you don't understand information that the plan or provider sends you. - If you don't understand the answers to your questions, ask that they be explained to you.
+- Take good care of your health by making appointments for check-ups and preventive care. - Talk with your doctor about when you need regular health screenings. - Call member services if you don't understand information that the plan or provider sends you. - Ask for a better explanation if you don't understand the answers to your questions.